 On Friday night I started making a doll/puppet out of newspaper and masking tape.
 She is a pregnant woman, with a womb and a newborn newspaper baby which comes in and out.

 On Saturday I made a rough little stop motion of her giving birth against a green cloth and then used the ultra-key effect and put one of my paintings of weeds in place.
 A bit of a cliched ‘nature birth’, but I will try different ideas.

 Today, Sunday, I have started painting her.
-I don’t think I want to work solely on birth this semester, but it can maybe be one of the video shorts.
+I don’t think I want to work solely on birth this semester, but it can maybe be the subject of one of the video shorts.